 Modern cars are developing new safety features at an unprecedented pace.
-Your safety is of the paramount importance to us and ChipsAway are investing heavily to remain at the forefront of these developments.
-In this article, we take you through what ADAS is, and what that means to you as a ChipsAway customer.
+Your safety is of paramount importance to us, and ChipsAway are investing heavily to remain at the forefront of these developments.
+This article takes you through what ADAS is and what that means to you as a ChipsAway customer.

 Most vehicle accidents occur due to human error.
 Advanced Driver Assistance Systems (ADAS) are electronic aids within a vehicle to help prevent accidents.
 ADAS can come in many forms.
-Some of the simpler ADAS are technologies such as rear-view cameras to aid parking, however, there are more complicated systems which can evaluate the vehicle’s surroundings and warn the driver of hazards e.g. Lane Departure Warning (LDW) or front and rear parking sensors and, more advanced systems are those that actually take some level of control of the vehicle, such as Automatic Emergency Braking (AEB).
+Some of the simpler ADAS are technologies such as rear-view cameras to aid parking.
+However, there are more complicated systems that can evaluate the vehicle’s surroundings and warn the driver of hazards, e.g. Lane Departure Warning (LDW) or front and rear parking sensors and, more advanced systems are those that actually take some level of control of the vehicle, such as Automatic Emergency Braking (AEB).

 ChipsAway are working in partnership with Thatcham Research, the UK’s only ‘not for profit’ insurer funded research centre at the forefront of vehicle safety, security and repair.
 As part of this, we have instant access to the Thatcham E-scribe database, which provides us with the most up to date information and guidance on all the ADAS technologies fitted to a specific vehicle.
-E-Scribe is designed to help the industry return crash damaged vehicles back to their pre-accident condition and Euro NCAP ratings in the most effective and efficient way.
-Upon making an enquiry with ChipsAway, we will let you know if your vehicle has ADAS technology fitted.
+E-Scribe is designed to help the industry return crash damaged vehicles back to their pre-accident condition and Euro NCAP ratings most effectively and efficiently.
+Upon enquiring with ChipsAway, we will let you know if your vehicle has ADAS technology fitted.

-Prior to any work being completed, we will access the database and receive guidance from Thatcham in circumstances where calibration may be required, and inform you if it is.
+Before any work is completed, we will access the database and receive guidance from Thatcham in circumstances where calibration may be required and inform you if it is.
 Should this be the case, we will forward you the details of our calibration partner, Auto Windscreens, who have national re-calibration capability.
-You will need to contact them to book in your calibration.
+You will need to contact them to book your calibration.